wali-reheman/wali-reheman.github.io/_pages/teaching.md

   This course provides an in-depth look at the critical issues shaping Chinese politics today.
 From governance models to social policies, the course covers a wide array of subjects to offer students a comprehensive understanding of China's political landscape.

 - **April 2024**
-  Session on State and Society:Minority Policies in China
+  Session on State and Society: Minority Policies in China
 - **April 2023**
-  Session on State and Society:Ethnic Relations in History of China,
+  Session on State and Society: Ethnic Relations in History of China,

 ### Teaching Materials